 The fight for women’s equality is filled with a dense and beautiful complexity.
-We have overcome the greatest of odds to finally have a voice.
-However, very few of us realize that the voice came at the expense of women of color.
+We finally have a voice.
+But very few of us realize that the voice came at the expense of women of color.
 The shoulders that we are standing on are the shoulders of marginalized women, the women who knew the pain of true silence.

 They knew the risk that accompanied the fight for women’s equality in its purest, most boiled down form.
 Yet, they kept the knowledge of their worth when the society tried to tell them they had no worth.
 They fought to breathe while the world tried to suffocate them.

 It is these sisters whose voices need to be honored.
 Whose names must be said.
 Who the glory must be given.
 Whose shoulders deserve a rest.
-Here are some of the women who entered into the arena of life and fought for equality with nothing but fire in their heart and sweat on their brow.
+Here are some of the women who fought for equality with nothing but fire in their heart and sweat on their brow.

 Ida B Wells; 1862–1931